Do you think someone you know may be autistic?

 Please choose one of the following alternatives:

-- This is true or describes me now and when I was young.
+- This is true or describes the person now and when they were younger.

-- This was true or describes me only now.
+- This was true or describes the person only now.

-- This was true only when I was younger (16 years or younger).
+- This was true only when the person was younger (16 years or younger).

-- This was never true and never described me.
+- This was never true and never described the person.

 This online screening is not a diagnostic tool.
 Only a trained medical professional, like a doctor or mental health professional, can help you determine the next best steps for you.